 Your online social presence is essential to your personal brand and an important component of any job search.
 It takes time and ongoing effort to develop and maintain, but, it’s necessary to ensure you are representing yourself as appropriately and professionally as possible.
-Keeping your online profiles and interactions accurate and up to date is important.
+Keeping your online profiles and interactions accurate and up-to-date is important.
 Here’s why:

 Recruiters use social media to find top talent.

 The majority of recruiters and hiring managers use social media to search for qualified candidates and many rely on LinkedIn to reach a more targeted, qualified bank of candidates.
 Many employers no longer list their open positions on job boards due to the volume and quality of the results they generate.
 Instead, they are using LinkedIn and other social networks, as well as online searches to identify and locate qualified applicants.
 If you don’t already have a LinkedIn account, set one up.
-If you do, make sure it’s up to date and 100% complete to LinkedIn standards, including:
+If you do, make sure it’s up-to-date and 100% complete to LinkedIn standards, including: